-Considered the finest entry of the Dinosaur canon, You’re Living All Over Me is a guitar album for the punk rockers.
-It’s heavily steeped equally in Neil Young and Husker Dü.
-And what’s more, the guitars are almost deafeningly loud.
-Mascis’ style is noisy and a tad sloppy, but nonetheless overwhelming and threatening to your eardrums.
-At the time, there were few albums that dared blur the line between classic rock guitar heroics and the energy and aesthetic of punk rock.
-D. Boon of the Minutemen said that Dinosaur Jr. sounded like the East Coast Meat Puppets, to which Mascis replied that that’s what his intent was.
+Often considered the finest entry of the Dinosaur canon, You’re Living All Over Me is a guitar album for the punk rockers, equally steeped equally in Neil Young and Husker Dü.
+Mascis’ style is noisy and freewheeling, and onstage they’re capable of causing permanent hearing damage.
+At the time it was released, there were few albums that dared blur the line between classic rock guitar heroics and the energy and aesthetic of punk rock.
+D. Boon of the Minutemen once said that Dinosaur Jr. sounded like the East Coast Meat Puppets, to which Mascis replied that that was his intent all along.

-Just as important as Mascis’ guitar acrobatics, however is Lou Barlow’s tight, straightforward bass playing, which laid a solid groundwork for J’s stringed flights of fancy.
-Nowhere is it more apparent than on “In a Jar,” in which Barlow’s bass almost upstages Mascis’ axe.
-Not that he gets all that showy.
-But the song is mixed in such a way that the bass is somewhat more noticeable amidst the gossamer washes of major chords.
-What’s more, Barlow even began his long career of self-recording with “Poledo,” a song that he recorded himself at home.
-It almost sounds out of place on the album, but it breaks up the noisy chaos for five minutes, just before the final track — a cover of The Cure’s “Just Like Heaven.”
+Equally crucial to Dinosaur Jr.’s sound as Mascis’ guitar acrobatics, though not credited as often, is Lou Barlow’s taut bass performances, laying a solid groundwork for J’s stringed flights of fancy.
+Nowhere is it more apparent than on “In a Jar,” in which Barlow’s performance almost upstages that of Mascis.
+He’s not a showy performer—there’s no bass solo to speak of—but the mixing gives his bass more prominence amid the gossamer washes of major chords.
+Likewise, Barlow kicked off a long career of self-recording with “Poledo,” a rare, hushed four-track-recorded moment in the spotlight in a sea of wailing guitar.
+It almost sounds out of place on the album, but it breaks up the noisy chaos for five minutes, just before the final track — a scream-addled cover of The Cure’s “Just Like Heaven.”
 Faithful but, nonetheless, Mascis-ized, the song is among the best on the album.
-And what seems even more entertaining is that it was released in the same year as The Cure’s original.
-Few bands would be able to get away with that sort of audacious novelty, but in the case of Dinosaur Jr., it’s actually a great cover version.